fygar256/bi/README.md

                    vi like binary editor 'bi'

-                   Programmed by Taisuke Maekawa (fygar256)
+                   Designed and Programmed by Taisuke Maekawa (fygar256)

 Overview
 --------